SubmarinerApp/Submariner/README.md

 ### Version 2.1 (not yet released)

+* Updated icon
 * Basic AirPlay support
 * Spacebar now toggles playback
+* Number of tracks and length is shown
 * Token authentication can now be toggled
 * Onboarding is now inline with the window
 * Improvements for macOS 13